evga/retard.js/README.md

 ## <a name='Coreconcepts'></a>Core concepts

-These are the most important functions you have to remember:
+These are the most important functions you have to understand:

-- `TAG` - Used to build reactive elements
+- `TAG` - Used to create one or more `ReactiveElement`
-- `newValue` - Used to create reactive values
+- `newValue` - Used to create a `ReactiveValue`
-- `newCallback` - Used to create reactive scopes (advanced)
+- `newCallback` - Used to create a `ReactiveCallback`

+### <a name='Reactivity'></a>Reactivity

 Reactivity is implemented in the following way:

-- A `ReactiveValue` can capture the function that is reading it
+- A `ReactiveValue` can capture the function that reads it
+  - this happens only if the function uses `v.read()` and ...
-- For this to work the function must be wrapped in a `ReactiveCallback`
+  - if the function is wrapped in a `ReactiveCallback`

+> [!IMPORTANT]
+> this DOES NOT work if the function uses `v.value`

+> [!NOTE]
+> Other frameworks have additional methods/options like `untrack` to allow reading the value without triggering reactivity.
+This is not needed here, just access `v.value` directly.

 - The function will be called again if/when the value is updated
+  - this happens when you do `value.write()` or ...
+  - when you do `value.changed()`

-Reactive elements allow functions to be defined as childs of the html structure.
-These function are automatically wrapped in a `ReactiveCallback` and when the values used inside the callback change, the html element is updated.
+- Reactive elements allow functions to be defined as childs:
+  - these function are wrapped in a `ReactiveCallback`
+  - the child is automatically updated if/when needed

 ### <a name='ReactiveValues'></a>Reactive Values